dart-league/sass_builder/README.md

 [1]: https://github.com/dart-lang/build
 [2]: https://github.com/sass/dart-sass

-## Attention: Transformer to be Removed
+## Attention: Transformer has been removed in v2.0.0.

-> The transformer provided by this package will be deprecated and removed soon.
+> The transformer provided by this package has been removed.
+The `pub build` and
-> The `pub build` and `pub serve` commands are being replaced by `build_runner`.
+> `pub serve` commands have been replaced by `build_runner` in version
+> 2.0.0-dev.51.0 of the Dart SDK.
 >
 > * [Announcement](https://groups.google.com/a/dartlang.org/forum/#!topic/announce/R4kV3us0Sm8)
 > * [Migration Guide](https://webdev-dartlang-org-dev.firebaseapp.com/dart-2#tools)